eva-takou/Estimating_coherent_errors_with_DEMs/README.md

 # Prerequisites
 - Pymatching is required to decode the DEMs.
-- Numpy is also needed.
+- Numpy & joblib are also needed.
 - The Eigen, pcg, pybind11 packages are also used.